lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 ### TLP - using this [config](tlp.conf).
 Important notes: set it to use deep sleep both on AC and BAT, if you are using the original Broadcom adapter, otherwise you will need to restart the brcmfmac_wcc driver after sleep.

+Modes:

+Performance - Performance Governor, power saving disabled, will not enter C6/C7 states

+Balanced - Conservative governor, it has all energy saving settings turned on, it will enter C6/C7 states

+Power Saver - Same as Balanced, but it also has GPU and CPU frequency restrictions

 ### Throttled - using this [config](throttled.conf).
 The primary purpose is to undervolt the cpu.
 If you can live with lover performance, feel free to decrease TDP, but in my case the CPU/iGPU performance already feels like it is on the limit when using Gnome.